A retirement activity: My daily regimen of Diet and Exercise

 (almost 10 years and going!!), and coffee.
 Coffee now only in the morning

 and max 3 cups.
-Focusing on chopping almost all soda right now.
+Have chopped most soda intake now.
+Eliminating Nicotine

-Eliminating Nicotine will take longer and require more will power but I am
+will take longer and require more will power but I am working on it.

 I am not good historically with regular exercise.
-I’m
+I have

 routine.
-I have been going on this walk at 5:30AM or 6AM lately.
-I skip walking
+I have been going on this walk at 5:30AM or 6AM for a few months.
+A

-on Saturday.
-A reward system is built in - stop at McDonalds on the way for
+reward system is built in - stop on the way at Starbucks for coffee

-coffee (and if really hungry, plain scrambled eggs).
-Currently recovering from
+or at McDonalds for coffee and if really hungry, plain scrambled eggs or

-Update april 2025 end: I have lost 15 pounds.
-My A1C is finally at the target treatment point.
+Update April 2025 end: I have lost 15 pounds.
+My A1C is finally close to the desired target treatment point.
 My LDL is a bit elevated but my statin dose was just increased.
 I feel GREAT!!

 ReplyDelete